coderefinery/template-workshop-webpage/right_column.md

 - You change scripts written by your colleagues.
 - You write code that is used in research by you or others.

 If yes, then this course is for you.
-Most participants are not "professional code developers" or computer scientists.
+This is not designed for "professional code developers" or computer scientists.

 If you develop research code and you know all the tools